jonathanstallings/data-structures/README.md

 See the doc strings for implementation details.

 ##Parenthetics
-Contains the parenthetical function which checks the validity of parenthical usage.
+Contains the parenthetical function which checks the validity of parenthetical usage.

 The function will examine a unicode string as its sole argument and return as follows: